zelenushechka/RaidboxesTest/README.md

 ### Prerequisites

 Below is a list of the things you need to do and how to set them up.
 Set the IP for the network interface.
-* Gat get a list of available interfaces.
+* Get a list of available interfaces.
   ```sh
   ifconfig -a
   ```